 Root maggots can be a pain for any gardener who is trying to grow almost any kind of root vegetables or cole crops in their garden.
 While the root maggot fly is more of a problem in some parts of the country than others, they can affect almost any gardener.
 Knowing the symptoms of root maggots and control methods will help you keep this troublesome pest out of your garden.

 Root maggots get their name from the fact that they attack the roots of root vegetables such as:

 They also like cole crops such as:

 The root maggots are the larva of several species of root maggot flies.
-But, despite the fact that they are of different species, the root maggots look the same and are treated and controlled the same.
-Root maggots are white and about ¼ of an inch long.
-Often, an infestation will not be spotted until after damage is done.
+Despite the fact that they are of different species, however, the root maggots look the same and are treated and controlled the same.
+Root maggots are white and about ¼ of an inch (6 mm.) long.
+Often an infestation will not be spotted until after damage is done.
 Damage shows up in the form of holes or tunnels in the roots or tubers of the plant.
 In a heavy infestation, the plant itself may wilt or turn yellow.

 While the damage to root crops by root maggots is unsightly, the parts of the root crop than have not been bored into by the root maggot can still be eaten.
 Simply cut away the damaged areas.